-- In the cases where the financial year data do not align to the reference year (calendar year), the financial year data are updated to the intended reference period using the appropriate GDP deflators.
+- All expenditure data as well as the GDP are adjusted to latest year available prices using the GDP price deflator. - In the cases where the financial year data do not align to the reference year (calendar year), the financial year data are updated to the intended reference period using the appropriate GDP deflators.
 As a result, adjusted FTE figures might differ from FTE figures in other indicators. - Not all spending on instructional goods and services occurs within educational institutions.
 For example, families may purchase commercial textbooks and materials or seek private tutoring for their children outside educational institutions.
 At the tertiary level, students' living expenses and foregone earnings can also account for a significant proportion of the costs of education.
-This indicator excludes all expenditure outside educational institutions, even if publicly subsidised. - At higher levels of education, this measure is more difficult to interpret because student enrolment rates vary widely among countries.
-At tertiary level, for example, OECD countries may rank relatively high on this measure if a large proportion of their wealth is spent on educating a relatively small number of students.
+This indicator excludes all expenditure outside educational institutions, even if publicly subsidised.

+- At higher levels of education, this measure is more difficult to interpret because student enrolment rates vary widely among countries.
+At tertiary level, for example, OECD countries may rank relatively high on this measure if a large proportion of their wealth is spent on educating a relatively small number of students. - Expenditure on programmes not distributed by ISCED level were excluded from the calculation of total education expenditure. - When spending per student is calculated at the level of early childhood education and care programmes (ISCED 0) per child, headcounts are used instead of FTE.

-7.6.2 Expenditure on educational institutions as a percentage of GDP
+7.6.2.
+Expenditure on educational institutions as a percentage of GDP

-Expenditure on education is an investment that can help to foster economic growth, enhance productivity, contribute to personal and social development, and reduce social inequality.
+Expenditure on educational institutions is an investment that can help to foster economic growth, enhance productivity, contribute to personal and social development, and reduce social inequality.
 The proportion of total financial resources each country devotes to education is one of the key choices governments make.
-This indicator provides a measure of the proportion of their wealth (gross domestic product, GDP) that nations invest in educational institutions and therefore allows countries' investment to be valued as a function of their relative ability to pay.
+This indicator provides a measure of the proportion of their wealth (GDP) that nations invest in educational institutions and therefore allows countries' investment to be valued as a function of their relative ability to pay.
+The "domestic" approach (relative to GDP) is preferred to the "national" approach (relative to gross national product, GNP) because it is consistent with other concepts used in education statistics and in the UOE data collection.